-Chai should be taken from small tea cups or even glasses, definitely not mugs.
+Traditionally, chai should be taken from small tea cups or even glasses, definitely not big mugs.
 Chai is to be slurped and enjoyed, made a fuss of and very much savoured.
 The smaller the tea cup the better (almost espresso size), this also has the advantage of prolonging chai time.

 Bring on the potion!

-Makes one large sauce pan full, enough for 8 small cups.
+The Bits – Makes one large sauce pan full, enough for 8 small cups

 Beach House Chai contains: